-Dr. Tyner is a member of Tau Beta Pi, the National Engineering Honor Society, and he served as advisor to Norwich’s student chapter from 1994 to 2006.
-He was instrumental in helping the chapter achieve national recognition, as they were twice voted as the runner-up and twice voted the R.C.
-Matthews Most Outstanding Chapter.
-In 1997, Dr. Tyner was nominated for, and received, the Tau Beta Pi Most Outstanding Advisor Award.
-That same year, he was also selected to serve the organization as a facilitator for their award-winning Engineering Futures program, and he travels to schools across the nation to deliver seminars on public speaking, interpersonal skills, analytical problem solving, meeting management, and team chartering.
+Tyner is a member of Tau Beta Pi, the National Engineering Honor Society, and he served as advisor to Norwich’s student chapter from 1994 to 2006.
+He was instrumental in helping the chapter achieve national recognition, as they were twice voted as the R.C.
+Matthews Most Outstanding Chapter, and were twice runners-up.
+In 1997, Tyner received Tau Beta Pi’s “Most Outstanding Advisor” award.
+That same year, he was also selected to serve the organization as a facilitator for their award-winning “Engineering Futures” program, whereupon he traveled to schools across the nation to deliver seminars on public speaking, interpersonal skills, analytical problem solving, meeting management, and team chartering.
 Additionally, he has taught engineering students for more than 20 years at every institution for which he has served.